DEX-Company/koi-clj/README.md

 # Koi-clj

-A testbed for invokable services in Ocean.
+An invokable Service Proxy for Ocean.
 Implemented in Clojure

 ## Usage